-Policy on Remuneration is compliant with the Remuneration Policies of the international financial group, as well as all requirements of the Directive 2010/76/EU of the European Parliament and of the Council regarding capital requirements for the trading book and for resecuritizations, and the supervisory review of remuneration policies.
+Policy on Remuneration is compliant with all requirements of the Directive 2010/76/EU of the European Parliament and of the Council regarding capital requirements for the trading book and for re-securitizations, and the supervisory review of remuneration policies.

-Remuneration policy covers all levels of the organization and all categories of employees of the bank and provides for specific arrangements for the categories of staff, in compliance with Ordinance No4 of the Bulgarian National Bank and complies with the all principles regarding the remuneration of the persons under Art.I.2 from the Policy.
+Remuneration policy covers all levels of the organization and all categories of employees of the bank and provides for specific arrangements for the categories of staff, in compliance with Ordinance $N{2}4$ on the Requirements for Remunerations in Banks of the Bulgarian National Bank and complies with the all principles regarding the remuneration of the persons under Art.I.2 from the Policy.